 Commitment to customers

 The GBC requires businesses to publish their commitment to their customers on their website as well as gather and monitor customer feedback and report the results to their board.
-Charities are expected to publish their commitment to all stakeholders including donors.
+Public sector and third sector organisations are expected to publish their commitment to all stakeholders including donors.

 What it is